 A Treasure Trove of History and Princely Trappings

 Close to the church of San Martino stands the Palazzo dei Monaci, where lies the ancient Seborghina mint.
-From 1666 to 1687 the local currency luigini were minted there.
+From 1666 to 1687 the local currency luigini was minted there.
 The palace, once a refuge for monks from the abbey of Lerino, nowadays is a private home.
 On the facade of the Palace proudly reigns the characteristic coat of arms of Seborga granted by the King of Sardinia around 1760.

-At the entrance to the centre stands a small fourteenth-century stone church dedicated to San Bernardo di Chiaravalle.
+At the entrance to the center stands a small fourteenth-century stone church dedicated to San Bernardo di Chiaravalle.
 This is where the Prince of Seborga and the Council of the Crown swear-in at the beginning of their mandate and every August 20 when the solemn feast of the Principality takes place.

 In the town hall, not to be missed, there is also a Museum of musical instruments, which contains almost 200 instruments from a private collection.
 These are ancient instruments, a few of which are still fully functional, ranging from the mid-1700s to the present day.
-And what other Italian village can you go to which has its own coins, luigini that can be spent in the town, its own stamps beloved by philatelists and even car plates and ceremonial border patrols…
+And what other Italian villages can you go to which has its own coins, luigini that can be spent in the town, its own stamps beloved by philatelists and even car plates and ceremonial border patrols…

 Rich in local culture and tradition, there is nothing like the warmth of rural festivals — and Seborga’s has the spice of pomp to add to its religious legacy of which San Bernardo takes pride of place.